-Currently the easiest way to get to Impfondo is to fly Delta/Air France, Ethiopian Airlines, Kenya Airways, Royal Air Maroc, or South African Airways, to Brazzaville, capital of the Republic of Congo.
+Currently the easiest way to get to Impfondo is to fly Delta/Air France, Ethiopian Airlines, Kenya Airways, Royal Air Maroc, to Brazzaville, capital of the Republic of Congo.
 Then after a night or two in Brazzaville, you will take another flight to Impfondo on a local airline.
-Tickets for flights to/from Impfondo can only be bought locally, so our team in Congo will arrange that for you.
-IMPORTANT: Before purchasing your tickets, please check to see if your proposed travel dates are OK with our team in Congo.
-Please also make sure that you have been accepted for service with Global Outreach Mission.
-The mission will help make your travel arrangements for you.
-Once the Congo Field Director has received a copy of your passport and itinerary, we will send you an official letter of invitation which you need to get your visa, and clear immigration upon arrival.
+Tickets for flights to/from Impfondo can only be bought locally, so HELP staff in Congo will arrange that for you.

+IMPORTANT: Before purchasing tickets, you need to check if your proposed travel dates are OK with our team in Congo.
+Once the Medical Director has received a copy of your passport and final itinerary, we will send you a letter of invitation which is needed to apply for your visa and clear immigration upon arrival.

-Our team in Congo will arrange for someone to meet you at the airport in Brazzaville, guide you through immigration, baggage claim, customs, and take you to where you will be staying, until you catch a flight to Impfondo.
+HELP staff in Congo will arrange for someone to meet you at the airport in Brazzaville, guide you through immigration, baggage claim, customs, and take you to where you will be staying, until you catch a flight to Impfondo.
 They will also take care of your in-country lodging and flight reservations.

-Sometime before you depart for Congo, US citizens are encouraged to register online with US State Department's Smart Traveller Enrollment Program.
+Sometime before departure for Congo, US citizens are encouraged to register online with US State Department's Smart Traveler Enrollment Program.